This page contains guidelines for students in my courses regarding UNLV

 double when an

-- Variables should not be declared outside of the main body or functions.
+- Global variables, those declared outside the main body or functions, are

 - In C++ and in recent C-standard code, variables should typically be